 You need to bring energy, discipline, and structure when picking your investments; things we will cover in later videos.

-It's ok to hear other opinions, just be prepared to think for yourself and conduct your own research.
+It's ok to hear other opinions; learn to think for yourself and conduct your own research.

-Investing is hard, to have success, you have to treat it like a business and bring energy to your investment process.
+Investing is hard, to have success, you have to treat it like a business.

 Looking for help in managing your money